Skull Island (King Kong): Appearance in the 1933 films

-Other than being the descendants of a high civilization, the ancestry of the natives is never explained.
+Other than being the "slipped back" descendants of a high civilization, the ancestry of the natives is never explained.

-In the sequel film The Son of Kong, Carl Denham returns to Skull Island when there was a mention of some treasure that was hidden there.
-He also encounters a large white gorilla who is the son of King Kong.
+In the 1933 sequel film Son of Kong, Carl Denham returns to Skull Island when there was a mention of some treasure that was hidden there.
+He also encounters a large white gorilla who is thought to be the son of King Kong which he names Little Kong.
 Skull Island sinks into the sea during a powerful earthquake.
-Kong's son drowns while holding Carl Denham above the water.
+Because his foot is caught in a collapsed mound, Little Kong drowns while holding Carl Denham above the water.
 Denham survives unscathed, while the treasure is claimed by him and the other three survivors.

 The term "Skull Island" is never used in the original films.
-In King Kong, only "Skull Mountain" is named, while in the sequel Son of Kong, its simply referred to as "Kong's island".
+In King Kong, only "Skull Mountain" is named, while in the sequel Son of Kong, it is simply referred to as "Kong's island".
 In the novelization of King Kong by Delos Lovelace, it is called "Skull Mountain Island", but RKO referred to it as "Skull Island" in some of their publicity materials.

 1976 remake

-In the 1976's King Kong, Skull Island is mentioned as being "the beach of the skull".
-It is located somewhere in Indian Ocean south of Java, covered by a permanent cloud bank.
+In 1976's King Kong, Skull Island is mentioned as being "the beach of the skull".
+It is located somewhere in the Indian Ocean, south of Java, covered by a permanent cloud bank.
 Various people are said to have visited the island through the centuries but returned with no clear proof.
 By the 1970s, it is an urban legend whose only evidence is in government secret files.
 It is also revealed to have a huge deposit of oil, which led a greedy oil company executive to go in search of it.
 Besides featuring a primitive native tribe and the giant, bipedal gorilla Kong, there is also a giant snake who appeared in Kong's lair and wanted to kill him and Dwan, but it was killed by the former.

-In 1986 sequel film King Kong Lives, Skull Island does not appear but it was mentioned by adventurer Hank Mitchell (mistakenly calling it Kong Island) who believed that the islands Borneo and Skull Island were once a part of the same landmass in the past.
+In the 1986 sequel film King Kong Lives, Skull Island does not appear, but it was mentioned by adventurer Hank Mitchell (mistakenly calling it Kong Island), who believed that the islands Borneo and Skull Island were once a part of the same landmass in the past.
 The fate of this incarnation is unknown.

 Kong: The Animated Series

 In Kong: The Animated Series, the island was named Kong Island.
 Unlike previous incarnations, Kong Island was situated in the infamous Bermuda Triangle, not the Indian Ocean.
 Although various prehistoric creatures are seen living there, Kong Island also contains some ruins where one of them serves as the prison of the demon Chiros.

-It is also where Jason Jenkins and his grandmother Dr. Lorna Jenkins also live along with Jason's friend Tan.
+It is also where Jason Jenkins and his grandmother Dr. Lorna Jenkins live along with Jason's friend Tan.
 Another human inhabitant is Lua, the sole survivor of the native people of the island and a female shaman.